philnash/react-express-starter/README.md

 ### To get started locally, follow these instructions.
 Also, each time you begin coding, please make sure you follow these steps to ensure you have the most up to date code.
 1. Each time you start coding, you need to visit our github repository first and go to pull requests. https://github.com/defworm/Firestarter/pulls  Check if there are any new pull requests that need to be reviewed.
 If so, review the request and merge with the "Development" branch - not the main branch.
 2. In your terminal (VS Code), use the command "git pull origin development" to pull the most recent updates into your terminal.
-3.  cd into Server and run npm i to install the package-lock.json and node_modules.
-4. Open a second terminal. cd into Client and run npm i to install the package-lock.json and node_modules.
-Make sure you run this command in the Client and Server each time you pull new code in case there are new dependencies/node modules that need to be installed.
+3. Run npm i to install the package-lock.json and node_modules. ***Make sure you run this command in the Client and Server each time you pull new code in case there are new dependencies/node modules that need to be installed.
-5. Open your PGAdmin and create a new database named firestarter.
+5. Open PGAdmin on your desktop and create a new database named firestarter.
-6. Create a .env file in the Client folder.
+6. Create a .env file.
 Add this information to your .env file:
         PORT=3000
         REACT_APP_SERVER_URL=http://localhost:3000/
-7. Create a .env file in the Server folder.
+7. Create a .env file in the server folder.
 Add this information to your .env file:
-        PORT=5000
+        PORT=5432
         PG_URI= 'paste your link here'
         DB_USERNAME='enter your username here, typically it is postgres' DB_PASSWORD='enter your password here'
         DB_DATABASE=firestarter
-8. cd into Server and run nodemon
+8. in your terminal, npm run dev should open the browser